Privacy Policy

 When you follow or unfollow a public event on a device, your browser tells our API to increment or decrement that event's public popularity counter.
 The request is anonymous: no identifier links one boost to another, and we do not store who pressed the button.
 We rate-limit these requests by IP.

-If you choose to create a shareable link from the Create page or from your local list, you publish that item to our database so anyone with the link can view it.
+If you choose to create a shareable link, make your profile public, or save public list items to your account, you publish that item to our database so anyone with the link can view it.
 We store:

 If you email us, we keep your message and reply for as long as reasonably needed to address your request, then delete the thread.